-Anonymous FTP is an FTP service that does not require a unique username and password to log in.
+Anonymous FTP is a service that does not require a unique username and password to log in.
 Any user can log in using the username "anonymous" and typically use their email address as the password.
 Some anonymous FTP services allow the password field to be left blank.
-DreamHost allows this feature on anonymous FTP as well.
+DreamHost allows this feature as well.

 For example, using the Basic Configuration, your standard FTP/Shell user can view/download/delete/move any uploaded files in ‘incoming’ and even move them to /(root).
 The FTP/Shell user is essentially the “file manager” for the Anonymous FTP service.

 An important note about making changes to directories

 Although you can manage files using your FTP client when logged in as the user that is hosting your Anonymous FTP service, DO NOT MAKE, DELETE, OR RENAME DIRECTORIES!
 Those functions should ONLY be done through the (Panel > ‘Domains’ > ‘Anonymous FTP’) page.

 Any editing done through a client for Anonymous FTP directories can cause problems with directives and permissions.